Half square triangles (HSTs) are used in many quilt block patterns. They expand your design options. Make your quilting dynamic with HSTs!

-Step 3 Lift the top fabric of the HST, place the iron on the fabric and move the iron in a northerly direction, over the seam.
+Step 3 Lift the top fabric of the HST, place the iron on the fabric and move the iron in a northerly direction, over the tip of the top of the seam.

 Step 4 Now move the iron in a westerly direction across the seam, pressing the HST open.

 These arrows show the direction in which to move the iron across the seam.
 The trick is to start with placing the unsewn points of the HST at a right angle first.

 When you use directional fabric you need to be sure that before you cut the half square triangle you have the fabric correctly orientated.